 If you prefer, you can instead use a ceramic heat emmiters.
 These are ideal for nocturnal animals that require low humidity, though they are a little more pricey.
 Again, they should be used with a pulse-proportional thermostat.

 Set the thermostat temperature to 90-95F (30-35C) and keep an eye on the temperature on the inside of the tank by using a digital thermometer probe or infrared thermometer gun.
 This temperature will be ideal for the warm end.
 Let the temperature fall to 80-85F(26-29C) at night.
-Many thermostats now come with a night time setting which can achieve this reliably.

 Ideally, the cool side of the enclosure should sit at 75-80F (24-26C), and drop to 70-75F (21-24C) at night.